poise/yolover-example/README.md

 # YoloVer Example Repository

-This (mono-)repo serves as an example for working with the [YoloVer workflow](https://yolover.poise.io).
+This (mono-)repository serves as an example for working with the [YoloVer workflow](https://yolover.poise.io).

 This Chef repository will deploy Apache and PostgreSQL for a hypothetical [Vandelay Industries](http://seinfeld.wikia.com/wiki/Vandelay_Industries).